LSUHSC-CAIPP-Core-B/CoreSystemsApp/CODE_OF_CONDUCT.md

 Project maintainers may remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are inconsistent with this Code of Conduct.

-## Reporting

-If you experience or witness unacceptable behavior, contact repository maintainers through the project's official communication channel.
-All reports will be reviewed and investigated promptly and fairly.

 ## Attribution

 This Code of Conduct is adapted from the Contributor Covenant, version 2.1: